 A Cork Astronomy Club public lecture held in UCC’s Civil Engineering (Ashley Cummins) Building

-The title of the lecture will be “Creating the Universe on a Computer ─ How simulations help us study galaxies”.
+The title of the lecture was “Creating the Universe on a Computer ─ How simulations help us study galaxies”.
+We look forward to seeing Dr Tremmel again.

 Above: Dr Tremmel rescues Schrödinger’s cat